Christ the King Sunday

-In a far-away land that “is somehow not so far away,” one night a truth fell from the stars.
+The story begins in a far-away land that “is somehow not so far away,” when, one night, a truth fell from the stars.
 And as it fell, it broke into two pieces—one piece blazed off through the sky and the other fell straight to the ground.

 But soon, those who had “the truth” became afraid of those who didn’t have it, who were different than they were.
 And those who didn’t have it desired it.
 Soon people fought wars over the small truth, trying to capture it for themselves.

 A little girl, endangered by the growing violence, greed, and destruction in her once peaceful world fled her home and went on a journey—through the Mountains of Imagining, the River of Wondering Why, and the Forest of Finding Out—and there she spoke with Old Turtle, the wise counselor.
 Old Turtle was truly old.
 He told her that the Truth was broken and missing a piece—the piece that shot off in the night sky long ago.
 Together they searched for it, and when they found it, the little girl put the jagged piece in her pocket and returned to her people.

 She tried to explain, but no one would listen or understand.
 Finally, a raven flew the broken truth to the top of a tower where the other piece was locked up for safety.
 The pieces were rejoined and shone out with their full message: “You are loved / and so are they.”
 And the people began to comprehend.
 And the earth began to heal.
 (Old Turtle and the Broken Truth, Douglas Wood, illustrations by Jon J. Muth)